maplight/votersedge-voting-info/voting-info/states/ca/election-authorities/1-alameda-county-registrar-of-voters/all-elections/en/voting-basics/vote-language.md

 To request a copy of the translated Official Ballot to be mailed or emailed to you, please call 510-272-6973.
 Requests must be received no later than 7 days before Election Day.

-If voter assistance in the following languages, please call the number listed:
+If voter assistance is needed in the following languages, please call the number listed:
 - English 510-272-6973
 - 中文/Chinese 510-208-9665
 - Español/Spanish 510-272-6975